 For leveling your Divination, you’ll have to find Wisps and absorb their power before turning that power into memories.
 If you can, get Diviner’s Outfit from Guthixian Caches to increase your experience gain.
 For the first ten Divination Levels, you’ll want to harvest Pale Wisps.
 These are found at a colony near the southeast border of Draynor Village.
 For the following ten levels, you can move on to Flickering Wisps.
 These have a colony to the east of the lodestone for Falador.

 To go from level 20 to 30, you should harvest Bright Wisps.
+Don’t worry about the Mah Wisp enemies or anything like that.
 These have a colony just east of the Varrock lodestone, near the mine to the city’s south.
 To reach level 40, you need to go to the Glowing Wisp colony south of the Seers’ Village.
 When you’re ready to grind from level 40 to 50, you’ll look for Sparkling Wisps.
 There is a Sparkling Wisp colony southwest of the Remennik Slayer Dungeon.

 For your following ten levels head to the center of the Karamja Jungle to the Gleaming Wisp colony.
 Once you reach level 60, go to the Vibrant Wisp colony northwest of the southern Feldip Hills.
 Finally, to get your last five levels, go to the Lustrous Wisp colony east of the Slayer Tower.

 To raise your Slayer Level, you’ll need to complete many Slayer assignments.
 While grinding your Slayer skill, you should just take the highest level of assignment available to you to get the most experience possible.